Inventory Control for Spectrally Positive Levy Demand Processes: Introduction

+\lev processes of infinite activity/variation have been applied in the field of finance and insurance.
+Empirical evidence shows that asset prices can be more precisely modeled by jumps of infinite activity as opposed to being modeled by Brownian motion (see the introduction in \cite{CGMY_2002}).
+Because the demand is closely linked to the price of an item, modeling inventory systems using these processes also makes sense.
+This reason motivates us to work on the inventory control problem for a general spectrally positive \lev demand process.

+\underline{Conciseness of arguments:} The scale function can explicitly express the expected total costs under the $(s,S)$-policy.
+Using this function, the optimal solution can be derived in a straightforward manner.
+As typically conducted in solving stochastic control problems, the optimal solution is first ``guessed," and its optimality is then confirmed by ``verification" arguments.
+The known properties of the scale function help one achieve these objectives.

-First, because the expected total costs under the $(s,S)$-policy is written explicitly in terms of the scale function, the derivation and verification of optimal policy turn out to be more direct and simple.
-The values of $s$ and $S$ are determined by the continuous (resp.\ smooth) fit at $s$ when the demand process is of bounded (resp.\ unbounded) variation, together with another usual condition of the slope at $S$.
-The optimality is verified using the martingale and some known properties of the scale function, and also the results by \cite{Bensoussan_2009}.
-The optimal levels $(s^*,S^*)$ are the zero of the function $\mathcal{G}(s,S)$ define in \eqref{def_G} below and that of its derivative with respect to the second argument.
-The resulting value function can be written concisely via the scale function.
+The first guessing step is reduced to choosing the pair $(s^*, S^*)$ by imposing the following two conditions on the expected cost function as follows: \begin{enumerate} \item The continuous (resp.\ smooth) fit condition at the lower threshold $s$ when the demand process is of bounded (resp.\ unbounded) variation, \item The condition at the upper threshold $S$ such that the slope at $S$ is equal to the negative of the unit proportional cost. \end{enumerate} Because of the (semi-)analytical expression of the expected costs under the $(s,S)$-policy, these two conditions can be concisely rewritten by the scale function.
+For the results in this study, $(s^*,S^*)$ become the zeros of the function $\mathcal{G}(s,S)$ defined in \eqref{def_G} and that of its derivative with respect to the second argument.
+Using this graphical interpretation and taking advantage again of the certain known properties of the scale function, the existence of such $(s^*, S^*)$ can be confirmed.

-Second, thanks to the analytical form of the value function, we can see clearly the sensitivity with respect to the parameters of the problem.
-In particular, the limiting case with no fixed ordering cost can be easily solved.
-We shall show, in this case, the optimal policy is of barrier type.
-Using the fluctuation theory of reflected \lev processes as in \cite{Avram_et_al_2007, Pistorius_2004}, the value function can again be written using the scale function.
+The second verification step reduces to indicating that the candidate value function is sufficiently smooth and satisfies the \emph{quasi-variational inequalities (QVIs)}.
+The former can be easily confirmed because of the known smoothness/continuity properties of the scale function that depend on the path variation of the process.
+Unfortunately, part of the latter can become difficult to verify.
+However, in this study, the optimality in fact holds because of several known facts on the scale function and the results obtained in \cite{Bensoussan_2009}.

+\underline{Computability:} The derived optimal thresholds $(s^*, S^*)$ and the associated optimal value function are concisely written via the scale function.
+Hence, the computation of these factors is essentially equivalent to that of the scale function.
+Because the scale function is defined by its Laplace transform written in terms of the Laplace exponent, the Laplace transform needs to be inverted either analytically or numerically to compute it.